Black Friday and Cyber Monday are going to be huge for online retailers in 2021.

 The nightmare for all online sellers is that halfway through a killer sale, their website crashes.
 You could lose hundreds if not thousands of sales if you can’t keep your website online.

-Before you do anything else, you need to make sure your website can withstand the extra traffic that Black Friday and Cyber Week sales will attract.
+Before you do anything else, you need to make sure your website can withstand the extra traffic that your Black Friday marketing and Cyber Week sales will attract.